Back

 Translations for Confluence with two language macros

-Of course, this extra translation effort only pays off for pages with many views and/or interactions.
+In order to efficiently translate your content, we suggest using Atlassian Intelligence.
+Combining it with Translations for Confluence accelerates the translation process.
+Translations are generated in seconds, while AI-driven suggestions enhance content quality by exploring diverse phrasings and perspectives.
+It’s crucial to prioritize the job and translate first the pages with many views and/or interactions.
 Using tools like the bitvoodoo app Viewtracker or the built-in analytics in Confluence Cloud, you can quickly establish and translate the most important pages first.

 Viewtracker analytics of the spaces and pages with the most views in a specific timeframe

-Having multilingual content on pages allows Confluence to find relevant terms and keywords in more than one language and display more relevant search results to international readers.
+Multilingual content on pages allows Confluence to find relevant terms and keywords in multiple languages and display more relevant search results to international readers.